gillianbc/babel-tricks/README.md

 #babel-polyfill
 Babel-node is for dev builds;  babel is for production builds.
 When using babel-node in your build script, babel-node has inbuilt support for advanced features such as async/await - babel does not.
+Symptom is error "ReferenceError: regeneratorRuntime is not defined".
 See https://babeljs.io/docs/en/babel-polyfill.
 We used this in my graphql course, though this has since been deprecated.